metalg091/myUniWebsite/README.md

-# This is the back bones of my site hosting useful information collected during my time in university.
-# obviously, I didn't attach any of the files, you can view them on: furtib.web.elte.hu
+## This is the back bone of my site, hosting useful information collected during my time in university.
+Obviously, I didn't attach any of the files, you can view them on the site itself!